Spam Block Software < Back

 2. You can enable a spam box in your control panel and configure SpamAssassin to direct suspicious email to it.
 This allows you to access the spam folder at your leisure, or only if necessary.
 You must empty your spam box on a regular basis.
 Excessive spam storage will build up over time.
 If neglected, your hosting account could exceed disk space quota, causing bounce errors from your pop accounts.

 3. Finally, you can configure SpamAssassin to delete suspicious email entirely.
-We don't recommend this because no spam filtering is 100% accurate.
+No spam filtering is 100% accurate.
 It is possible for legitimate email to be tagged as spam in error.

 How to Turn on Spam Assassin